mpv-player/mpv/DOCS/man/vf.rst

         making it higher than the number of cores can actually make it slower.

+    The following variables are defined by mpv:

+    ``video_in``
+        The mpv video source as vapoursynth clip.
+Note that this has no length set, which confuses many filters.
+Using ``Trim`` on the clip with a high dummy length can turn it into a finite clip.

+    ``video_in_dw``, ``video_in_dh``
+        Display size of the video.
+Can be different from video size if the video does not use square pixels (e.g. DVD).

 ``vapoursynth-lazy``
     The same as ``vapoursynth``, but doesn't load Python scripts.
 Instead, a custom backend using Lua and the raw VapourSynth API is used.
 The syntax